Estimated reading time: 3 minutes

 n8n Existing Integrations

 boasts a wide array of built-in integrations, allowing you to connect and automate workflows with numerous popular applications and services in 2025.
-These integrations are constantly expanding, making n8n a versatile tool for various needs.
+These integrations are constantly expanding, making n8n a versatile tool for various automation needs.

 Core Nodes (Built-in):